tazee/tazee.github.io/yt-tools/index.md

 * Space key: Confirm the slice and change the mesh.
 The tool ends.<br>
 * P key: Shows a preview.<br>
 * ESC key, RMB click: Exit the tool without changing the mesh.<br>
-<ins>Limitations: Tool handle movement does not support snapping because Blender does not expose the Snap API.
-This operator also does not work in 4-view view mode.
-This is because Blender displays 4-view as a special view, and the add-on cannot correctly recognize 4-view.</ins>
+<ins>Limitation: Operators that use tool handles do not work in 4-view view mode.
+This is because Blender displays 4-views as a special view, and the add-on cannot correctly recognize 4-views.</ins>
 <div align="left">
 <img src="images/PolygonSlice.gif"/>
 </div>